springernature/frontend-playbook/practices/graded-browser-support.md

 #### Browsers without TLS 1.2 support

 As of June 2018, all our sites are served through HTTPS using the [TLS 1.2 cryptographic protocol](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_1.2) or newer.
-This means that users of browsers that don't support TLS 1.2 (e.g. Safari on iOS 4) or that have support for TLS 1.2 disabled (e.g. Internet Explorer on Windows 7) may not be able to access our sites.
+This means that users of browsers that don't support TLS 1.2 (e.g. Safari on iOS 4) will not be able to access our sites.
+Browsers that have support for TLS 1.2 not enabled by default (e.g. Internet Explorer on Windows 7) will not be able to access our sites, unless they change their default settings.
 We consider that this is required in order to keep our users secure.

 The way that we restrict the connection to our sites when not using TLS 1.2 doesn't impact the way that we design and build our sites and our commitment to an approach based on progressive enhancement techniques.